 The Null Stern is a concept hotel by artistic entrepreneur brothers, Frank and Patrik Riklin.
 It ran for one year from 2009 to 2010 before being turned into a museum.
 ‘Null Stern’ means ‘no stars’.
 This does not mean it is crummy, far from it.
-The name is meant as a subversion and commentary on the super-trendy, over-styled hotels currently in vogue all over the world.
+The name is meant as subversion and commentary on the super-trendy, over-styled hotels currently in vogue all over the world.
 The tagline says, ‘the only star is you’ which draws attention to you as a guest and also as a participant in this live work of art.
 It is located in a disused Swiss nuclear bunker with two-foot thick blast-proof walls and doors.
-And if this sounds a bit extreme, lucky there is a 24 hour butler to cater for your needs and serve morning coffee.
+And if this sounds a bit extreme, lucky there is a 24-hour butler to cater to your needs and serve morning coffee.
 Within three months of operating, this former fallout shelter was nominated for a World Hospitality Award.
 Unfortunately, Null Stern closed as a hotel for good in 2010 remaining open as a museum only.
 But there are plans to open up similar projects in disused urban spaces all over the world.
 Watch this space.